Bomgaars

 Bomgaars Supply Inc. (doing business as Bomgaars and stylized as bomgaars) is a retail chain of farm and ranch supply stores headquartered in Sioux City, Iowa.
-Bomgaars serves the Midwest, High Plains, and Rockies with stores in Iowa, Minnesota, Nebraska, Oklahoma, South Dakota, Wyoming, Colorado, Kansas, Kentucky, Idaho, Ohio, Indiana, Missouri and Texas.
+Bomgaars serves the Midwest, High Plains, and Rockies with stores in Iowa, Minnesota, Nebraska, Oklahoma, South Dakota, Wyoming, Colorado, Kansas, Kentucky, Idaho, Ohio, Indiana, Missouri, Arkansas, and Texas.
 It is operated by the Bomgaars family.

 History

 Founder William Bomgaars got his start in Middleburg, Iowa, at the age of 18, operating a general store, selling gingham from the bolt, and crackers from a barrel.
 Also from this store, he stocked horse-drawn wagons with all the needs of the rural family and drove them on a farm route.
 From this beginning, after various positions, including selling violin lessons in Chicago, and washing machines in South Dakota, Bill decided to venture out on his own.
 In 1931, in Sioux City, he borrowed $125.00 on his Army insurance to purchase a Ford Model A, and Mr. Bob Bowes, of Bowes Seal Fast, extended time credit for a beginning inventory of $125.00.
 Bill loaded his merchandise into the car and started out to build up a territory.
 By 1932, the midwest was deep in depression and growth was very slow.
 However, by 1934 he was eating 3 meals a day on a regular schedule.
 Before this, he had been on an inventive program that let him eat breakfast, lunch or dinner, as the case may be, as soon as he made his first sale of the day.

 In January 1944, the operation had expanded to the point where it could no longer be contained in their home, and was moved to the first downtown location at 819 Pearl Street, in Sioux City, Iowa.
 At this time the work force consisted of two extra employees, Bill's sister, Ann, in the office, and his brother, Gerald, as a salesman on the road.

 In 1944 Sioux City sustained extensive damage from a major flood on the west side and the building had to be sand-bagged.
 The next move was to the building at 611 Pearl Street in 1945.
 The business consisted mainly of tire and repair materials.
 By 1946, Bomgaars became the jobber for NAPA Auto Parts and had two secretaries and four salespeople traveling through the territory.